KevinBatdorf/code-block-pro/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

 Code highlighting powered by the VS Code engine.
-No front end overhead.
+Highly performance.
+No bloat.

 == Description ==

-Show off your beautiful code; don't just display it!
-This plugin provides you with an editor that runs your code directly through the same rendering engine that is used by the popular VS Code editor.
+Show off your beautiful code, don't just display it!
+This block plugin provides you with a code block editor that runs your code directly through the same rendering engine that is used by the popular VS Code editor.
 This block provides fast, native, code highlighting that renders perfectly in any language and theme supported by VS Code.

 Beautiful syntax highlighting made easy.